movementlabsxyz/movement-docs/docs/devs/followerNode_installation.md

    - Mainnet: `"da_db_path": "/.movement/movement-da-db"`
    - Testnet: `"da_db_path": "/.movement/suzuka-da-db"`

-If not, update them with the right value.

 ## Update the docker files

-Go in the directory `$HOME/movement` and type:
+Go in the `$HOME/movement` directory and enter:

 ```
-git checkout d963665c8d6b9bb2b14b06f1ad0c7fce1ae9a0b7
+git checkout d963665
 ```

 ## Restoration script
-Verify the `$HOME` variable is set correctly defined and point to the folder where the `.movement` folder is installed.
+Verify the `$HOME` variable is set correctly and points to the folder where `.movement` is installed.
-In the Home directory create a new script file call `restore.sh` and copy / paste this content using `nano` or `vi`.
+In the Home directory create a new script file, call `restore.sh` and copy and paste the following using `nano` or `vi`.

-For Mainnet:
+### Mainnet

 ```
 #!/bin/bash -e